jmedinacs/under65_stroke_risk/README.md

 - Categorical features assessed for **statistical significance using the Chi-Square p-value test** (found gender and residence type as insignificant).
 - **Mann-Whitney Test** conducted for continuous data using **Python**, bmi, age, and average glucose level are confirmed statistically significant.
 - Demographics and health features assesses for *population representation, in-group stroke representation, and overall stroke case representation*.
-- Age versus top risk factors (**medically alterable**) analysis to gain insight on their occurence and progression with respect to age.
+- Age versus top risk factors (**medically modifiable**) analysis to gain insight on their occurence and progression with respect to age.
 - Full and details can be found in the [EDA log](docs/under65_eda_log.pdf).

 ## Key Findings